ZloeSabo/gilded-rose-kata/README.md

 The GildedRose UpdateQuality() method has a very high complexity and is very useful to teach refactoring and testing of legacy code:

-- The method UpdateQuality() has a Cyclomatic Complexity of 19.
+- The method UpdateQuality() has a [Cyclomatic Complexity](http://en.wikipedia.org/wiki/Cyclomatic_complexity) of 19.
 The configured cyclomatic complexity threshold is 10.
-- The method UpdateQuality() has an NPath complexity of 211.
+- The method UpdateQuality() has an [NPath complexity](http://codingswag.ghost.io/cyclomatic-and-npath-complexity-explained/) of 211.
 The configured NPath complexity threshold is 200.
+-

+##Scoring

+Your final score depends on following skills:
+- Ability to efficiently work with legacy code
+- Ability to write tests
+- Ability to refactor
+- Ability to produce clean code
+- Ability to work with requirements

+**P.S.** It's dangerous to go alone!
+Take [this](http://google.com)!